 Step 5: Frequency Settings

 When working with vector, there is an added setting besides power and speed.
 Vector is a method of laser cutting used to cut things out.
-Then, there's raster, which is better at engraving things.
+Then, there’s raster, which is better at engraving things.
 Raster cuts more like an inkjet printer, while vector cuts in a straight line, which may cause the design to be faint.
+Vector cutting can go through the entire thickness of the material, while engraving only marks the surface without cutting all the way through.

 The frequency setting refers to the amount of laser pulses per inch applied to the material.
 Vector, unlike raster, cuts in a straight line instead of printing on the spot, depending on the darkness of the area you’re etching.